Gary M. Westbrock, PA

 Personalized care for your skin.

-Gary has been practicing dermatology in San Luis Obispo since 2003 and is excited to join the practice of Dr. Karen Allen because she shares his dedication to providing quality, personalized care for patients.
+Gary has been practicing dermatology in San Luis Obispo since 2003 and is dedicated to providing quality, personalized care for patients.
+He sees patients in the office of Dermatologist and Mohs Surgeon Karen Allen, MD.

 He enjoys treating patients of all ages who have a wide variety of skin issues such as acne, eczema, and psoriasis, to name just a few.
 He has extensive experience performing surgical procedures ranging from the removal of harmless moles and cysts to the excision of skin cancers.